-When you shop for curtains, be sure to request swatches to help with color matching your drapes to your furniture fabrics and wall colors.
-If the retailer does not make swatches available (and even if they do,) it’s a good idea to ask about their return policy, and make sure the curtains are returnable in case they don’t end up looking quite like you expected once you get them home.
+When you shop for curtains, it’s a good idea to ask about their return policy, and make sure the curtains are returnable in case they don’t end up looking quite like you expected once you get them home.

 Now that you understand more about choosing curtains for your home, you’re better equipped to make the right decisions when you go shopping.
 Best wishes for selecting curtains that will be attractive, long-wearing and ideal for your living space.

 More About Home Decor